cs4241-19a/a5-databases-and-components/README.md

 your hosting link e.g. http://a5-cmcourville.glitch.me

 Personalized library of books.
 Modified with the requirements of mongodb, Svelte, and React.
-The technology kinda hindered the dev experience but its ok lol.
+The application has a login view, client view and an admin view.
+You can see books added, edit the books, and add users.
+The technology kinda hindered the develement experience but its ok.